Seamless ERP Integration in Logistics: What Businesses Need to Know

 Challenges Faced by Transporters in the Absence of an Integrated Logistics ERP System

-In the absence of a comprehensive transporter ERP system or Fleet management erp, businesses have to deal with several challenges:
+In the absence of a comprehensive transporter ERP system or Fleet management ERP, businesses have to deal with several challenges:

 • No real-time visibility of vehicle movement or shipment status